kunalabs-io/sui-client-gen/ts/README.md

-This folder contains example generated code that the client generator will target.
+This folder contains usage examples and e2e tests.